Ukraine leader pledges to name PM soon as IMF talks loom

 He has not indicated who he wants as his next prime minister but has not ruled out re-appointing Azarov, a long-time ally and government veteran who is now acting prime minister.

-However, Serhiy Arbuzov, the central bank head, has also been mooted as a strong favorite for the top government post if Yanukovich decides to ring the changes.
+However, Serhiy Arbuzov, the central bank head, has also been mooted as a strong favourite for the top government post if Yanukovich decides to ring the changes.

 Yanukovich was quoted on his website on Thursday night as saying he would nominate his candidate for prime minister before he left for an official visit to India on Sunday.